contagon/handbook/handbook/29-meetings-in-the-church.md

 * Discuss overall vision for the work of salvation and exaltation in the stake.
 * Discuss temporal needs of stake members and how to help them be self-reliant.
 Identify resources available in the community and stake.
 Examples may include local schools and [BYU–Pathway Worldwide](https://www.byupathway.org).
 (See [22.12](22-providing-for-temporal-needs.md#2212-government-and-community-resources) and [22.13](22-providing-for-temporal-needs.md#2213-church-resources).)
 * Develop and maintain a simple plan for the stake to respond to emergencies (see [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)).
 * Plan ways for stake members to give service in the community (see [22.9.1](22-providing-for-temporal-needs.md#2291-stake-president-and-his-counselors)).
-Where available, [JustServe](https://lcr.churchofjesuschrist.org) suggests opportunities for community service.
+Where it is available, [JustServe.org](https://lcr.churchofjesuschrist.org) suggests opportunities for community service.
 * Report on stake organizations, activities, and programs.

 Sometimes a stake council meeting could immediately follow a brief high council meeting (see [29.3.7](29-meetings-in-the-church.md#2937-high-council-meeting)).
 This can help reduce the number of meetings for leaders to attend.